Dudley Clarke: 1944: Monty's double

 In 1944 the Allies finally focused on France and the Western Front.
 Bevan and the London Controlling Section were tasked with inventing an elaborate masquerade to cover the Normandy invasion, a vindication of the theory pioneered by Clarke and Wavell: that every real operation should have a complementary deception.

 The focus on France left Clarke supporting the Allied push through Italy.
 He noted that "the peculiar circumstances of the Mediterranean Theater made it a sheer impossibility to have a hiatus of more than a week or two duration between Deception Plans."
 In quick succession 'A' Force executed deceptions that included the operations Oakenfield and Zeppelin.
 Later that spring Clarke was inspired by a war film, Five Graves to Cairo, to create Operation Copperhead.
 Bernard Montgomery had recently been moved to England to take command of the ground forces intended for the Normandy invasion.
 To confuse the Germans, Clarke located a look-alike, pre-war actor Lieutenant M. E. Clifton James, and brought him to the Mediterranean under much ceremony.

 Through 1944 'A' Force was slowly winding down.
 Clarke was involved in planning Operation Bodyguard, a major cover plan for the Allied landing in Normandy, and he was tasked with executing the (largely political) deceptions in the Middle Eastern region.
 However, by the end of the summer 'A' Force's usefulness in operations had reached its end.
-On 13 October Clarke held a party (true to form, at a Cairo cinema) for the remaining members of the department.
+On 13 October Clarke held a party at a Cairo cinema for the remaining members of the department.
 Command of the remaining tactical deceptions was transferred to Caserta.
 Clarke, along with a skeleton staff, remained in Egypt to tie up the loose ends of various operations and to begin his history of the department.
 In April 1945, Clarke left Cairo for London; on 18 June he called a meeting of the remaining 'A' Force members at the Great Central Hotel where the department was disbanded.

 Clarke was mentioned in despatches on 19 October 1944, relating to his work setting up 'A' Force.

 The citation was announced in The London Gazette on 22 February 1945.
 Clarke received a further honour that year, when on 19 June he was appointed a Companion of the Order of the Bath (CB).
 On 2 April 1946 he was awarded the American Legion of Merit.